LargePanda/GEAR_Network/README.md

 Check "Register Anaconda as my default Python 2.7" in case you have previously installed Python.
 2. Download our package
 You can download this code package by https://codeload.github.com/LargePanda/GEAR_Network/zip/master
 A ZIP file will be downloaded and you need to unzip it.
 3. Run the program
-Navigate to root of the package, right click "run", choose "Run as Administrator"
+Navigate to root of the package, open 'scripts', right click "run", choose "Run as Administrator"
 If there are files with valid contents in /output folder, then it runs successfully
+4. Check
+'website_input' folder should have: profile.json, papers.json
+'gephi_input' folder should have co-citation and co-authorship matrices

 #### Mac:
 Open terminal and type the following lines one by one ending with ENTER